mmilano/SidePanelCollapse/README.md

 ```
 ([Bootstrap.js/collapse source][BS-source-width])

 Vertical/height collapse is the default behavior, but Bootstrap will check if the collapsing element has a `width` class.
-If so, then the width, not height, collapses between 0 and its full width value.
+If so, then the width, not height, collapses between 0 and its width value.
 It transforms horizontally, not vertically.

 ## SidePanelCollapse Goes Sideways